TedHusted/awake/awake.md/awake.md

 Kang: No. Our originals spent little time away from work.
 Their family life is all but non-existent.
 Replacing the three humans has been effortless.

-Sun: It was even easier for you and I, Ji-woo, since our originals were unmarried. — From the meeting invitation, I take it that Taedong did not challenge our plan to utilize China.”
+Sun: It was even easier for you and I, Ji-woo, since our originals were unmarried. — From the meeting invitation, I take it that Taedong did not challenge our plan to make use of China.”

 The three guests all nod, almost smiling.